Want to learn new ways to make extra money?

 More Features of Digital Banking

 If you’re a money nerd at all, you know that the FinTech industry is booming right now.
-If there’s a new money app or product being offered, chances are there’s a way to hook it up to your digital banking account and generate all kinds of cool charts and stats.
+If there’s new money apps or a product being offered, chances are there’s a way to hook it up to your digital banking account and generate all kinds of cool charts and stats.

 Not all bank accounts are eligible to be used with these new tech gadgets because of quirks with how they connect to your bank account.
 But since digital banking is tech-friendly, it’s often easier (or at least more likely) that they’ll sync with these hot financial products.